yankuic/omop_etl/issues.md

 ## procedure_occurrence

 - [x] procedure_icd have records with NULL encounters that seems like a duplicate for another record that do have encounter number.
 Furthermore, records with null encounters are being duplicated on load.
+I suspect this issue occurs in multiple tables.

     Here's an example